Solar Together Leicestershire

-The Solar Together Leicestershire 2023 is now closed for registrations.
+Solar Together Leicestershire 2024 is now closed for registration.
+A further scheme will be available in summer 2025

 We are committed to achieving net zero as an organisation by 2030 and to supporting the district in becoming net zero by 2050.
 Supporting our community to install solar panels will help to achieve this by reducing reliance on grid electricity and reducing carbon emissions.
 Generating free renewable electricity also means lower energy bills.